eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/10_create-a-token.md

 This is perfect for storing things like configurations.
 We will use it to store the total supply of the token as you only have the one token in your contract.

-You can see that we also didn't define a structure to store as we only need the `asset` type to store the total supply, though you _could_ define a structure if you wanted to.
+You can see that we also didn't define a custom structure to store as we only needed the `asset` type to store the total supply.

 ## Filling in the actions